karinevilleneuve/R-studio-Server/README.md

 # Launch R Studio

-paste this in your web browser and eplace *<server_id>* with the IP adress of your server.
+paste this in your web browser and replace *<server_id>* with the IP adress of your server.

 ```{bash, eval=FALSE}
 http://<server_id>:8787